ClaraRus/AnnoRank/README.md

 In addition, the tool is integrated with the Ranklib library, offering a vast range of ranking models that can be applied to the data and displayed in the UI.
 AnnoRank is designed to be flexible, configurable, and easy to deploy to meet diverse requirements and a larger audience.

+# External Resource
+In the folder external resources the following can be found:
+- AnnoRank.zip - a downloadable version of the tool
+- Usability_Study_Anno_Rank.pdf - the usability study conducted for Anno Rank
+- Anno_Rank_Documentation.pdf - the documentation provided for Anno Rank

 # Requirements
 Depending on your development system, instructions on how to install the Docker and MongoDB can be found here:
 - Install Docker by following the steps presented here: https://docs.docker.com/engine/install/